jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addSelectableLabel(title, text=None)`
     This adds a label whose text can be selected with the mouse.
-    This is really just a *read-only* entry, disguised to look like a label.
+    This is really just a *read-only* Entry, disguised to look like a label.
     But it seems to do the trick...

 * `.addFlashLabel(title, text=None)`